docopt/docopt.go/README.md

 All three of these return a map of option names to the values parsed from argv, and an error or `nil`.

-In particular, setting your own custom `HelpHandler` function makes unit testing your docopt docs with example command line invocations much more enjoyable.
+In particular, setting your own custom `HelpHandler` function makes unit testing your own docs with example command line invocations much more enjoyable.

 More documentation is available at [godoc.org](https://godoc.org/github.com/aviddiviner/docopt-go).